Use of contingent labour

 The supplier will be entitled to charge a conversion fee if a contractor is subsequently engaged by the department as an employee (whether in same or different role, or whether as an ongoing or temporary employee) if all the conditions below are met:

-• the contractor commences employment as an employee within 12 months of the original start date of their initial engagement as a contractor –the fee will not apply if the contractor was continuously engaged in the same assignment for more than 12 months
+- the contractor's initial assignment is terminated for convenience before the original contract end date and within 12 months of the assignment start date –the fee will not apply if the contractor was continuously engaged in the same assignment for more than 12 months

 Whether a conversion fee is payable or not should not be a determining factor to the decision on whether to engage a contractor instead of an employee (which is assessed on the factors outlined in section 2.
 Ensure appropriate use of contractors).